 5. Test your kit before the departure

 Also, set up your bike carefully for your comfort.
-A sore neck and arms or saddle discomfort can ruin the fun, but also can be resolved by small adjustments to your bike.
+A sore neck and arms or saddle discomfort can ruin the fun.
+However, this can be resolved by small adjustments to your bike.
 Furthermore, make sure that your chain and derailleurs are well lubricated, and that your tyres are inflated to the proper pressure.

 6. Nutrition is vital

 Last but not least, the top advice for cyclists taking on long rides is to fuel your energy constantly and correctly.
 Drinking and eating along the way is essential.
-You can easily prepare your on-road nutrition with energy drinks, protein bars, gels or recovery drinks.
+Easily, you can prepare your on-road nutrition with energy drinks, protein bars, gels or recovery drinks.

 It’s common for holiday-goers to stay at hotels with buffet-style breakfast or dinner.
 Pampering yourself with a variety of cuisine after an arduous long bike ride is reasonable.
 However, try to avoid getting carried away and eating food that may discourage your excitement for the cycling trip on the next day.

 One of the optimum things about cycling holiday is the freedom to move that it offers!
 At Reid, we believe that on two wheels, so much more can happen in life.
-Whether wandering around town, climbing the winding country roads or bombing down a coarse mountain incline, we’re here to give you everything you need to get out there and explore your freedom the way you want to.
+Whether it is wandering around town, climbing the winding country roads or bombing down a coarse mountain incline.
+We’re here to give you everything you need to get out there and explore your freedom the way you want to.